 In extreme cases, it can become impossible to urinate.
+The inability to empty one's bladder can also lead to urinary tract infection, which occurs due to bacterial infection in the urinary system.
 This is when urgent medical attention should be sought.
-Normally, however, the condition can be treated using some natural remedies.
+Unlike prostate cancer, though, BPH does not pose a risk to your life and can be treated using some natural remedies.
 These can be divided into three classes: dietary, herbal and supplemental.

 Dietary Treatments for an Enlarged Prostate

-Drink plenty of water.
-For the treatment of an enlarged prostate, a man who weighs 75 kilos should drink around 2.5 litres of water per day.
+Drinking plenty of fluids increases the volume of urine in the bladder and makes it less concentrated, which results in a stronger stream of urine.
+For the treatment of an enlarged prostate, a man who weighs 75 kilos should ideally drink around 2.5 litres of water per day.

 Herbal Treatments for an Enlarged Prostate

-Hydrangea is said to be very good for the urinary system in general as well as supportive of the health of the prostate gland.
+Hydrangea is another type of herb that is said to be very good for the urinary system in general as well as supportive of the health of the prostate gland.

-While herbal treatments are largely safe, it is always best to consult a qualified health care practitioner before embarking on any long term treatment regime.
-A health care practitioner can also advise you about proper dosages, purity and potency of products and other issues.
+While herbal treatments are largely safe, it is always best to consult a qualified herbalist or naturopath before embarking on any long term treatment regime.
+A healthcare practitioner can also advise you about the proper dosages, purity and potency of the products and other related issues.

 Supplemental Treatments for an Enlarged Prostate